sirtoobii/raspi-alarm/Readme.md

 ![wiring_diagram.png](img/wiring_diagram.png)

 ## Closing words

-This software was written with the best of intentions and I take no responsibility for any potential damage resulting from its use.
+This software was written with the best of intentions, and I take no responsibility for any potential damage resulting from its use.
 Feel free to study, use and adapt.